Zumbala/jerriepelser.com/content/blog/2018-06-28-communicate-status-background-job-signalr.md

 dotnet add package Coravel
 ```

-The register to Coravel queueing services in your `Startup` class:
+Then, register the Coravel queueing services in your `Startup` class:

 ```csharp
 public class Startup